soomro30/zoppo/README.md

 ## Manual deployment
 1. in _config.yml, make sure the baseurl is correct
 2. rake build
-3. Move all files in pulic to the server
+3. Move all files in pulic to the server EXCEPT robots.txt

 ### Markdown